Robyn Gayle

-Robyn Krista Gayle (born 31 October 1985) is a former Canadian soccer player who was both a Concacaf champion and Olympic Bronze Medal winner.
+Robyn Krista Gayle (born 31 October 1985) is a Canadian former soccer player who was both a Concacaf champion and Olympic Bronze Medal winner.
 She played her club career in Canada and the United States, including two years with the Washington Spirit of the National Women's Soccer League.
 She is an honoured member of the Canada Soccer Hall of Fame as part of the Class in 2024.